ArchGPT/insomnium/README.md

 ## Roadmap

 I have removed user login, tracking, analytics, etc, from Insomnia so it is now a 100% local app.
+(And runs much faster!)

 If you have any feature request or encountered any bug, feel free to [open an issue](https://github.com/ArchGPT/insomnium/issues).
 Thanks!
 I'm also working on a Code Llama plugin for Insomnium to make it more easily customizable and extensible, while keeping the core product fast and 100% local-only.
 [You can read more about Insomnium's roadmap here](https://github.com/ArchGPT/insomnium/discussions/13).